jlevy/the-art-of-command-line/README.md

 - If you delete a file and it doesn't free up expected disk space as reported by `du`, check whether the file is in use by a process:
 `lsof | grep deleted | grep "filename-of-my-big-file"`

+- Know about the [128K limit](https://wiki.debian.org/CommonErrorMessages/ArgumentListTooLong) on command lines.
+This "Argument list too long" error is common when wildcard matching large numbers of files.
+(When this happens alternatives like `find` and `xargs` may help.)

 ## One-liners

 A few examples of piecing together commands: